 Make sure that air circulation or cooling fans do not direct air flow from person to person.

-Keep humidity between 30% and 50% for indoor settings.
+Keep indoor humidity between 30% and 50%.

 For additional information on indoor ventilation, refer to: